arturoalbero/Material25-26/EN-DWES/PU2/04-my-favourite-composers.md

   - Don't forget to **document the code using javadoc**.
 You can use the integrated tools in the IDE to help you with the documentation, but always review that what you write is correct.
   - The project was planned using **`@PathVariable`**.
     - **As and advanced feature (optional)**, you can modify it (or make an alternative version) using **`@RequestParam`** as an **ENRICHMENT ACTIVITY**.
 Document the process.

+> **AMPLIATION ACTIVITY**
+> The second deliver of the activity, the optional one, consists on creating a version that primarily uses `@RequestParam` instead of `@PathVariable`, uses the checkboxes to check parameters of the composers in the searchComposersView, enhances the visual appearence of the front-end using bootstrap, css or another techniques from other modules and whichever improvement you consider relevant to the current state of the project.
+Keep in mind we will work later in it using forms to insert and update data, and we will also make the data more spring-like in the following assestments.